ccoenraets/salesforce1-app-tutorial/related-objects.md

 ## Step 3: Define a Roll-Up Summary Field

-To calculate and display the total of each expense report, add a Roll-Up field to the Expense Report object:
+To calculate and display the total of each expense report, add a Roll-Up Summary field to the Expense Report object:

 1. In Setup, select **Build** > **Create** > **Objects** and click the **Expense Report** link